Staphylococcus/brain-from-brane/docs/02-oneness-interconnectedness/2-oneness-interconnectedness.md

 The universe emerges from a single, indivisible foundational continuum.
 This continuum is populated by a vast multitude of individual **worldsheets**—two-dimensional surfaces effectively swept out by one-dimensional strings through spacetime.
 The dynamic field of **interactions among these countless worldsheets** gives rise to the complex **patterns** that constitute all reality.
 Unlike traditional substance dualism that posits separate mental and physical realms, or materialist reductionism that privileges matter over information, [**Pattern Realism**](../01-pattern-realism/1-pattern-realism.md) reveals this oneness—the foundational continuum and the interacting patterns within it—as the concrete ontological substrate from which all phenomena emerge and organize.

 These emergent **worldsheet patterns**, formed from the interactions within the higher-dimensional continuum, are what we perceive and interact with.
-Every apparent entity—from quarks to galaxies, from thoughts to civilizations—represents a stabilized **pattern** (or 'crystallized pattern' when viewed through the lens of the organizational analogy discussed later) within this unified fabric.
+Every apparent entity—from quarks to galaxies, from thoughts to civilizations—represents a stabilized **pattern** within this unified fabric.
 The seeming diversity of reality emerges not from multiple separate substances, but from the rich variety of organizational templates that can stabilize from these worldsheet interactions within the single, continuous medium.

 We can envision the more complex patterns—information systems, cultural frameworks, technological structures—as intricate **textures** woven from these interacting worldsheets.
 Just as textile patterns arise from the underlying weave while remaining fundamentally part of the same fabric, these sophisticated organizational patterns emerge from the same underlying interactive worldsheet processes that constitute atoms, molecules, and organisms, manifesting as dynamic textures that flow across, connect, and organize material nodes through passive structural organization.